-The Community Foundation and the Boulder Chamber are making an open call for applicants to their joint leadership and networking program: Leadership Fellows Boulder County.
-This will be the 9th Fellows cohort, and the 5th year of a merged program combining the strengths of the Community Foundation and Boulder Chamber’s long-standing commitment and experience in local leadership development.
+The Community Foundation Boulder County and the Boulder Chamber will be making an open call for applicants to their joint leadership and networking program: Leadership Fellows Boulder County.
+Applications for the 2018-2019 program will open on May 21, 2018.
+This will be the 10th Fellows cohort, and the 6th year of a merged program combining the strengths of the Community Foundation and Boulder Chamber’s long-standing commitment and experience in local leadership development.

 Leadership Fellows Boulder County will again provide approximately 35 emerging and transformational leaders from across sectors with a broad understanding of Boulder County’s economic, civic and cultural drivers.
 The program offers participants a deep appreciation for the social, environmental and economic interests our leaders must balance in their decisions.
 Additionally, the program is heavily focused on transformational and inclusive leadership practices.

 Transformational and inclusive leaders motivate and inspire others by providing meaning and challenge.
 They stimulate others to be creative and innovative by questioning assumptions, reframing problems and defining new solutions.